 Most B2B firms use marketing analytics to find out what works and what doesn’t.
 It’s important to track your marketing KPIs so you can validate everything you do as a marketer, whether you work in the B2C or B2B sector.
 Thanks to the many tracking software now accessible on the market, businesses have more insight into their marketing efforts than ever before.
 Learn from your marketing blunders and make adjustments.
 Get to know your marketing accomplishments and share them with management.

-Conclusion: Top KPIs for Marketing
+Conclusion: Important Key Performance Indicators for Marketing